 One aim of this course is to introduce you to the concept of popular sovereignty in theory and practice.
 Another aim is to help you develop research skills and inclinations.
 This will help you if you pursue additional coursework, a major, or even a thesis in the social sciences.
 More than that, though, our aim is to encourage you, many of whom are just beginning your lives as rights- and responsibility-bearing participatory citizens, to think innovatively and creatively about the tasks, challenges, and opportunities of popular sovereignty.
 Our hope is to model forms of open-minded exploration, civil discussion, and creative investigation that we believe are necessary for citizens to rejuvenate popular governance in this moment.

 Course Materials:

 There is one book needed for this class: Jan Werner Muller, What is Populism?
 (University of Pennsylvania Press, 2017).
-Additional readings are online (accessible with hyperlinks in the syllabus or available on the course Glow site).
+It is available in the Student Stores.